Day 4 = March 15, 2012

 All this flying really makes us take a hard look at the luggage.
 The budget airlines over here charge more for a checked bag than they do for a seat on the plane.
 (Hmmm… maybe my other child, Suity Case Thompson, needs a regular ticket…) Even for the checked bags, the weight limit is really low or the price goes up even more.
 You are not allowed to carry on a “personal item” along with your carry-on bag, either.
 As you can see, we have got some work to do:

 I feel so ridiculous for even having this much stuff.
 I am a total proponent of packing light.
 No, really, I am!
 See the blue bag hiding behind the huge black bag?
 That’s the backpack I took to Ireland for six months.
 I decided that was way too big.
 See the bag front and center, with the padded shoulder strap?
 That’s the one I downsized to for a year-long trip the next time we went.
 And the last time we traveled at length, in 1997?
 I packed one backpack, and it was so small that David carried it for me along with his most of the time since I was pregnant.
 It was smaller than Quinland’s IKEA bag, the one next to the huge one.
 It was smaller, in fact, than the school backpack I got Q for 5th grade.
 The date is the key, though.
-None of my 1997-vintage random health issues required any special packing, and since we didn’t have a child, we didn’t require anything special for her, like school books.
+None of my 1997-vintage random health issues required any special packing, and since we didn’t have a child, we didn’t require anything special for him, like school books.

 But have no fear, fabulous readers.
 We shall conquer this; we shall.
 (Name that film.)
 I am going to wear the cooling vest whenever we travel by plane, as that will save about 4,000 lbs.
 (Quinland noted that it is ironic that the thing that cools you down when you overexert actually causes you to exert more due to its weight.)
 We are front-loading school subjects that have books that we can dump or send home.
 We are using up some consumable stuff (meds, toiletries, etc), though not at very speedy rates.
 We each packed only 2-3 pairs of pants, 1 pair of pajamas, 1 week’s worth of socks and undies, and at most 1 extra pair of shoes (and I don’t even have that), but we will look at each top and scarf and hat and pare down where we can.
 Wish us luck.